Avia Świdnik

 Avia Świdnik is a Polish multi-sports club based in Świdnik.

-As of the 2025–26 season, the men's football section plays in group IV of the III liga, the fourth level of the national football league system.
-They have played a total of 21 seasons in II liga.
-During the 1985–86 season, they reached the quarter-final of the Polish Cup.
+As of the 2026–27 season, the men's football section plays in the II liga, the third level of the national football league system, having won promotion from the 2025–26 III liga.

+They have played a total of 22 seasons in the II liga.
+During the 1985–86 season, they reached the quarter-final of the Polish Cup, and repeated the same feat 40 years later, in the 2025–26 edition.